mca91/ITEWR_DC_Course/chapter4.md

 ---
-title       : The Gauss-Markov Theorem description : Insert the chapter description here
+title       : The Gauss-Markov Theorem description : We revisit a central statement of the Gauss-Markov theorem.
+You will also get a glimpse of how to conduct simulation studies in R.

 --- type:MultipleChoiceExercise lang:r xp:100 skills:1 key:726a6d460b
 ## A Simulation Study I